20 Things to Do in Yamanouchi

-Home to many mountains and some of Nagano’s best ski areas, it is not surprise that Yamanouchi also boasts multiple ropeways that transport passengers to outstanding views of the surrounding landscape.
+Home to many mountains and some of Nagano’s best ski areas, it is not surprise that Yamanouchi also boasts chairlifts, gondolas and ropeways that transport passengers to outstanding views of the surrounding landscape.
 All ropeways listed below operate throughout the year, with periods that they do not operate either side of winter:

-In winter, the Higashidateyama Ropeway provides access to (what were) the womens alpine skiing courses at the 1998 Olympic Games, while outside of winter transports passengers to 2008 metres above sea level to enjoy panoramic views, a café and alpine botanical garden.
+In winter, the Higashidateyama Gondola provides access to (what were) the women’s alpine skiing courses at the 1998 Olympic Games, while outside of winter transports passengers to 2000 metres above sea level to enjoy panoramic views, a café and alpine botanical garden.

 Small gondolas allow passengers to ride by themselves or just with family and friends.
 For visitors wanting to ride the ropeway outside of winter, please note that it operates from early-June to mid-October.

 A café and viewing deck awaits up top, with walking trails leading back down or further into the national park.
-Both the Higahidateyama and Yokoteyama Ropeways are located in Shiga Kogen.
-See our ‘Activities in Shiga Kogen’ page for further details.
+Both the Higahidateyama Gondola and Yokoteyama Chairlift are located in Shiga Kogen.

 Ryuoo Sora Terrace & Skyland Express Ropeway